Doppler radar: History

 Doppler radar tends to be lightweight because it eliminates heavy pulse hardware.
 The associated filtering removes stationary reflections while integrating signals over a longer time span, which improves range performance while reducing power.
 The military applied these advantages during the 1940s.

 Continuous-broadcast, or FM, radar was developed during World War II for United States Navy aircraft, to support night combat operation.
 Most used the UHF spectrum and had a transmit Yagi antenna on the port wing and a receiver Yagi antenna on the starboard wing.
 This enabled bombers to fly an optimum speed when approaching ship targets, and let escort fighter aircraft train guns on enemy aircraft during night operation.
 These strategies were adapted to semi-active radar homing.

 In 1951, Carl A. Wiley invented synthetic-aperture radar, which, though distinct from mainstream Doppler radar, was based on Doppler principles, and originally patented as "Pulsed Doppler Radar Methods and Means," #3,196,436.

 Modern Doppler systems are light enough for mobile ground surveillance associated with infantry and surface ships.
 These detect motion from vehicles and personnel for night and all weather combat operation.
-Modern police radar are a smaller, more portable version of these systems.
+Modern police radar guns are a smaller, more portable version of these systems.

 Early Doppler radar sets relied on large analog filters to achieve acceptable performance.
 Analog filters, waveguide, and amplifiers pick up vibration like microphones, so bulky vibration damping is required.
 That extra weight imposed unacceptable kinematic performance limitations that restricted aircraft use to night operation, heavy weather, and heavy jamming environments until the 1970s.